metavee/blog/_drafts/2023-01-07-cheap-kvm-alternative.md

 The monitor essentially solves itself, so that part is easy.

-For my wired keyboard and mouse on both computers, I needed to bring in a USB switch.
+For my wired keyboard and mouse on both computers, I needed to bring in [a USB switch](https://www.amazon.ca/-/en/gp/product/B07TS5JNT3/) ($24 CAD).
 This is a USB hub that is simultaneously connected to two computers.
 Similar to my monitor, it automatically switches to the right computer if both are off and one turns on.

 This technically works as-is, but the laptop needs a power cable, the USB switch's cable (plus a USB-A to USB-C adapter), and the HDMI cable from the monitor.

 Luckily there are dongles that can map all of those into a single Thunderbolt cable.
-I've used a few cheapo dongles in the past, but they tended to get quite hot if I was using them for power as well, which I didn't like.
+I've used a few [all-in-one dongles](https://www.amazon.ca/-/en/gp/product/B09QKFGNS8/) ($27 CAD), though they can get hot if used for laptop charging as well.
-Currently I'm using this dongle from Apple which gets the job done.

-I also have a laptop stand for my desk so that I can use the work laptop as a second monitor and have the screen at a similar height to my main monitor.
-Currently I'm using this stand which can get the laptop up quite high and also leaves the space underneath relatively open, which makes it easier to clean when my desk gets dusty.
+I find this to be slightly less of an issue with the M1 Macbook since it uses so much less power than the Intel series.

 ## The end result